KeanuVentura/CookingUpInsights/README.md

 | rating     | Rating given           |
 | review     | Review text            |

-Understanding what makes a recipe have a high rating allows home cooks, foodies, and recipe developers to make informed decisions when choosing or creating meals.
+Understanding what makes a recipe have highly rated enables home cooks, food enthusiasts, and recipe developers to make informed decisions when selecting or creating meals.
 By investigating the relationship between time and ratings, we can discover if there are patterns that illustrate what people value in a recipe.
-This project will check if people think spending more time actually leads to better quality recipes or if they just want quick and easy meals.
+This project will check if people think spending more time leads to better quality recipes or if they just want quick and easy meals.

 ## Data Cleaning and Exploratory Data Analysis